Canada Spousal Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 - Relationship — Conjugal: Permitted only when marriage or cohabitation has been impossible due to immigration barriers, persecution, or strict social/cultural reasons

-- Genuineness Test (IRPR 4(1)): The relationship must be genuine and not entered primarily for immigration purposes — failure of either limb is grounds for refusal
+- Genuineness Test (IRPR 4(1)): The relationship must be genuine and not entered primarily for immigration purposes, and failure of either limb is grounds for refusal

 - Sponsorship Undertaking Length: 3 years from the date the sponsored partner becomes a permanent resident